The Legend of Shen Li

-The Legend of Shen Li (与凤行 (Yǔ Fèng Xíng)) is a 2024 Chinese television series based on the novel Accompanying the Phoenix by Jiulu Feixiang.
+The Legend of Shen Li (与凤行 (Yǔ Fèng Xíng)) is a 2024 Chinese television series based on the web novel Accompanying the Phoenix by Jiulu Feixiang.
 It stars Zhao Liying and Lin Gengxin in leading roles.
 The series premiered on Tencent Video, WeTV, Mango TV and Hunan TV on March 18, 2024.

 On April 1, 2024, the popularity exceeded 31,000 heat index on Tencent.

 Synopsis

 In order to avoid her political marriage with the Heavenly Emperor's grandson, Shen Li escapes from Immortal realm.
 While escaping, she engages into a battle with the generals of Immortal realm.
 After injuring herself in the battle, Shen Li transforms into her original form: a Phoenix and falls into mortal realm where she meets a mortal man named Xingyun.